Anyline/mobile-ocr-documentation-anyline/source/index.md

 ![Add Frameworks](images/AddFramework.jpg)

-In the import screen select "Copy items if needed" and "Create groups" and add the files to your target.
+In the import screen select *Copy items if needed* and *Create groups* and add the files to your target.
 ![Copy Frameworks](images/CopyFramework.jpg)

 #### 2. Linking Frameworks

 After the framework and bundle got imported go to your project inspector.
-Under the "Build Phases" tab add the following libraries:
+In the *Build Phases* tab, add the following libraries:

 - libc++.dylib
 - libstdc++.6.0.9.dylib
 - libiconv.dylib
 - AssetsLibrary.framework

-After you have added them it should look like this (notice the AnylineResources bundle.
-If its not in "Copy Bundle Resources" add it):
+After adding the libraries, it should look like this (notice the AnylineResources bundle, if its not in *Copy Bundle Resources* add it):
 ![Link Frameworks](images/LinkFrameworks.jpg)

 #### 3. Linker Flags

-In your project inspector switch to the "Build Settings" tab  and search for "Other Linker Flags".
-Under Other - "Other Linker Flags" add "-ObjC".
+In your project inspector switch to the *Build Settings* tab  and search for *Other Linker Flags*.
+Select *Other - Other Linker Flags* and add *-&nbsp;ObjC*.
 This flag causes the linker to load every object file in the library that defines an Objective-C class or category.

 ![Linker Flags](images/LinkerFlags.jpg)